whatphilipcodes/sam-aging/README.md

 ### About

 I was approached by Sina Rohde (MA Production), as she was preparing a presentation about machine learning based methods for age manipulation in movies.
-As a result I built this repository as a complement to the [replicate implementation](https://replicate.com/yuval-alaluf/sam) of the paper [Only a Matter of Style: Age Transformation Using a Style-Based Regression Model](https://doi.org/10.48550/arXiv.2102.02754).
+As a result, I built this repository as a complement to the [replicate implementation](https://replicate.com/yuval-alaluf/sam) of the paper [Only a Matter of Style: Age Transformation Using a Style-Based Regression Model](https://doi.org/10.48550/arXiv.2102.02754).

 ### Usage

-If you want to try out the model yourself please refer to the [replicate implementation](https://replicate.com/yuval-alaluf/sam?input=docker).
-Once the model is running on your machine you can use the script `./py/main.py` to feed all of the images from a specified folder to the model and generate multiple target age transformations for each image.
+If you want to try out the model yourself, please refer to the [replicate implementation](https://replicate.com/yuval-alaluf/sam?input=docker).
+Once the model is running on your machine, you can use the script `./py/main.py` to feed all of the images from a specified folder to the model and generate multiple target age transformations for each image.

 ```bash
 # requires poetry to be installed on your machine